It’s been his most profitable month so far.

 These two methods are quite alright, but there is some significant risk attached to it.

-With a VPN service, you get to hide your IP and create multiple stealth accounts on eBay.
+With a residential proxy service, you get access to real residential IPs anywhere in the world and create multiple accounts on eBay.

 Can you reinstate your eBay account after an indefinite suspension?

 When you’re suspended indefinitely, you’ve got a couple of options like…